 I have become increasingly convinced that business schools need to more formally develop and articulate the value they provide to the world.

 My management team and I distilled what we learned in these conversations into a clear, succinct vision and mission, driven by the central philosophy of public value.
 We finalized our strategy by publicly committing the school and its resources to delivering economic and social value to all stakeholders, via presentations to the university’s executive board and council and at the annual conference of the U.K.’s Chartered Association of Business Schools.
 We also have built our vision into our student induction and enrollment program, including the creation of an animated teaching video that highlights the importance of interdisciplinary thinking and the role of management in solving social challenges.
-(Find the video at www.youtube.com/watch?v=E_OUuM1nYxY).
+View the video here.
 We are placing the delivery of public value at the heart of our school.

 PUBLIC VALUE IN ACTION: GOVERNANCE